-Wonderful news: Flamme (KF6) has been spotted, for the first time since being released in 2017, by Chris Woods and Joanna Dailey in The Gambia on March 2!
+Wonderful news: Flamme (KF6) has been spotted, for the first time since being released in 2017, by Chris Wood and Joanna Dailey in The Gambia on March 2!
 Born to a family of three chicks in southern Norway, he weighed in at 1480g just before release.
 Which made us believe that Flamme was probably a male since they usually weigh less than 1.5kg, while females are generally heavier.
 The results of a DNA analysis to determine the sex of this bird unfortunately turned out to be inconclusive.

 So is Flamme a boy or a girl?
 From the nice photos taken by Chris and Joanna, the jury is still out.
 While his wide, dark bib is more typically female, at times males can also have one.
 A photo showing a fairly pale underwing and a relatively small head suggests that the bird could be male.
 This question is relevant since males are more philopatric than females.
 So if Flamme is a male and safely returns from migration, the probability would be higher that we may see him again in Switzerland in the coming few weeks or months.